farirpgs/fari-games/_games/charge-rpg.md

 # Asset Extra | Extras

+Assets are an extra that you can  use as an alternative to `pushing yourself` or `adding tension` to a scene to get a bonus die when making an action roll.

 ## Loot Assets

 > For games that are about survival or want to resemble the "Looter and Shooter" genre.